makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 The popularity of buy now, pay later services is on the rise, as more and more people are looking for ways to spread out their payments and avoid interest payments.

 There are a number of BNPL companies out there, but some of them are far more popular than others.
-According to corporate data sources [curated by Statista](https://www.statista.com/statistics/1255448/bnpl-providers-ranked-by-transactions/), the top five BNPL companies by transaction volume are Klarna, Afterpay, Affirm, Zip, and Sezzle.
+According to corporate data sources <a href="https://www.statista.com/statistics/1255448/bnpl-providers-ranked-by-transactions/">curated by Statista</a>, the top five BNPL companies by transaction volume are Klarna, Afterpay, Affirm, Zip, and Sezzle.

 ![](https://lh4.googleusercontent.com/57kPsoy71Za03xc54Suk-As1hVmoG3ljJCI17EFNXOXsqqy4okfHOo6irAeGV1dlGZq1-f-QeVKm0UcU9XzXjccd7ujhVT9HwkUBQ2kxidgBPYApMxfPuEToQMoUNQV8KeX-iZTH)